File an Uncontested Divorce in Wisconsin

 For example If John and Mary are getting a divorce in Waukesha County Wisconsin they can file either separately or jointly.
 To file an uncontested divorce John and Mary will be filing the divorce petition jointly with the Waukesha County Clerk of Courts.
 They will file form FA-4111 after they both have signed the form.

-When Mary and John file the petition for divorce jointly they are signalling to to the court they are filing an uncontested divorce and agree on all the major issues.
+When Mary and John file a joint petition for divorce in Wisconsin, they are signaling to to the court they are filing an uncontested divorce and agree on all the major issues.

 They will already have agreement on how John Jr., their son, will spend time with both Mary and John.
 This will be documented in the form FA-4147 proposed parenting plan.
 Since Mary will be staying in their Brookfield home and John Jr. will be staying in the Brookfield home Mary and John will have an agreement on how much child support John will be paying Mary.